sensu/sensu-docs-legacy/source/docs/0.23/sensu-on-rhel-centos.md

 version: 0.23
 category: "Installation Guide"
 title: "Install Sensu on RHEL/CentOS"
+info: "<strong>NOTE:</strong> this page contains reference documentation for installing and operating Sensu on Red Hat and CentOS systems.
+For instructions on installing or operating Sensu on other platforms, please visit the <a class='alert-link' href=platforms>supported platforms</a> page."
 ---

 # Sensu on RHEL/CentOS

+## Reference documentation

 - [Installing Sensu Core](#sensu-core)
   - [Install Sensu using YUM](#install-sensu-core-repository)